-Special rates and charges are to be levied under Section 94(1)(b)(i) of the Local Government Act 2009.
+Special rates and charges may be levied under Section 94(1)(b)(i) of the Local Government Act 2009.
 The Mooloolah Island Maintenance Overall Plan is included as Appendix 7.

-The applicable charge for the full financial year ended 30 June 2017 will be \$161.00 per rateable property.
-The charges so made will be applied to all rateable properties within the benefited area delineated on the map in Appendix 7, including lots created pursuant to the Body Corporate and Community Management Act 1997, the Mixed Use Development Act 1993 and similar strata title legislation.
+The applicable charge for the full financial year ended 30 June 2015 shall be \$154.00 per rateable property.
+The charges so made shall be applied to all rateable properties within the benefited area delineated on the map in Appendix 7, including lots created pursuant to the Body Corporate and Community Management Act 1997, the Mixed Use Development Act 1993 and similar strata title legislation.

-Council considers that the rateable land described above or its occupier has specially benefited or will specially benefit, or has or will have special access to, the service, facility or activity supplied or provided through the provision of above normal standard maintenance of streetscapes in the Mooloolah Island Maintenance Benefit Area.
+Council considers that the rateable land described above has benefited or will benefit through the provision of above normal standard maintenance of streetscapes in the Mooloolah Island Maintenance Benefit Area.

-An early payment discount as shown in section 2.3 and council pensioner concessions as shown in section 2.4 will NOT be applied to this charge.
+An early payment discount as shown in section 2.3 and council pensioner concessions as shown in section 2.4 shall NOT be applied to this charge.